If you see any of these six warning signs in your relationship, you may need to jump ship.

 1. He's not really your boyfriend.

 Many of us have been there: kinda-sorta seeing a guy, hooking up with him consistently, but not really knowing where we stand … or lay.
 We've learned the hard way that just because you're sleeping with a guy, going out to dinner, receiving flowers from him on your birthday, and spending the night at his place every weekend, you're not "official" unless you've had "the talk."
-You Know You Might Be a Booty Call If...
+If These 10 Things Are Happening, It's A BOOTY Call (Sorry!)

 The way we see it, if you're not sure whether or not you're a guy's girlfriend, you probably aren't.
 However, men only get away with non-committal behavior because we let them.
 Either we buy into the idea that the dude should always be the one to take the lead and initiate some kind of "what are we?" discussion or we're too chicken to ask.
 It's totally normal to fear rejection—sometimes not knowing is a lot more bearable than hearing "no." And, sure, by not bringing it up, you'll be able to stay in your whatever-this-is state longer.
 But, as any gal who's been in relationship purgatory can attest, the confusion can cause more anxiety than a missed period.
 If your bed buddy isn't man enough to define your relationship, even after you muster the courage to ask him directly what's really going one between you two, he deserves the boot.